mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 <font size=3>**Q: What should I do if error message `ImportError: dlopen ... no suitable image found.
 Did find:
 ..._psutil_osx.cpython-38-darwin.so: mach-o, but wrong architecture` is generated when I execute MindSpore on macOS for ARM with Python3.8?**</font>

 A: The default version of psutil in Python3.8 for macOS(ARM architecture) has a bug that compiles its binaries for x86 architecture, causing conflitcts when running MindSpore.
-To fix this, run `conda uninstall psutil; conda install psutil` if you are using Conda, otherwise run `pip uninstall psutil; pip install --no-binary :all: psutil` to install psutil correctly.
+To fix this, run `pip uninstall psutil; conda install psutil` if you are using Conda, otherwise run `pip uninstall psutil; pip install --no-binary :all: psutil` to install psutil correctly.
 For detailed reasons, please refer to [this post on stackoverflow](https://stackoverflow.com/questions/72619143/unable-to-import-psutil-on-m1-mac-with-miniforge-mach-o-file-but-is-an-incomp).

 <br/>